StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 #### Precaution

 - The number of prefix fields cannot exceed 3, and the maximum length of a Prefix index entry is 36 bytes.

-- Prefix fields support to be of the xxx type.

-- Among the prefix fields, columns of CHAR/VARCHAR/STRING type can only appear once and must be at the end.
+- Within the prefix fields, columns of the CHAR, VARCHAR, or STRING type can only appear once and must be at the end.

-  -  Take the following table as example, where the first three columns are sort key columns.
+  Take the following table as example, where the first three columns are sort key columns.
 The prefix field of this table is `name` (20 bytes).
 It is because that this Prefix index begins with the VARCHAR-type column (`name`) and is truncated directly without including further columns even though the Prefix index entry does not reach 36 bytes in length.
 Therefore, this Prefix index only contains the `name` field.

-  - ```SQL
+    ```SQL
     MySQL [example_db]> describe user_access2;
     +-------------+-------------+------+-------+---------+-------+
     | Field       | Type        | Null | Key   | Default | Extra |